charmaineyhong/zomato_data_analysis/README.md

 ## Testing

-Unit tests are located in the `tests/` directory.
+Unit tests are in the `tests/` directory.
 They cover data loading, processing, and analysis functionalities.

 Run all tests using: